benhartig/temp/infrastructure/README.md

 > ### Legacy Assets

-This is a list of assets that were trasfered from the origial AWS account.
+This is a list of assets that were transferred from the original AWS account.

 S3 Buckets: